microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/F.A.Q.md

 2. **Click** the pipeline run that failed.
 3. **Check** the error message from the table listed.
 4. If the error message shows "spark pool core limit reached", wait for sometime and then re-run the pipeline.

+## What if embedded reports dont show up in web app
+1. Ensure that admin consent is granted for your app service principal.
+2. Ensure the client secret and client id are replaced in the appsettings.json of the web app starting with "manufacturing-poc".